paulbricman/paulbricman.github.io/_thoughtware/2021-04-28-semantica.md

 However, tools like Photoshop don't directly work with colors, gradients, or patterns.
 At the lowest level, editing photos boils down to manipulating matrices of numbers.
 In order to build powerful tools for conceptual thinking, we might need an analogous way to fix concepts into firm numerical foundations which we could then easily manipulate.

 Fortunately, there already are ways of doing that.
-The field of natural language processing has long used semantic embeddings as the numerical substrate of discrete concepts.[^4] Among others, they're used in search engines to understand queries, in chatbots to understand conversations, and in translation systems to understand foreign languages.
+The field of natural language processing has long used [semantic embeddings](https://colah.github.io/posts/2014-07-NLP-RNNs-Representations/) as the numerical substrate of discrete concepts.
+Among others, they're used in search engines to understand queries, in chatbots to understand conversations, and in translation systems to understand foreign languages.
 Think of semantic embeddings as numeric coordinates.
-They don't describe locations in a physical space, like geographic coordinates, but locations in a space of meanings, a semantic space.[^5]
+They don't describe locations in a physical space, like geographic coordinates, but locations in a space of meanings, a [semantic space](https://web.stanford.edu/~jurafsky/slp3/6.pdf).

 An intuitive understanding of how semantic embeddings are obtained is beyond the scope of this article, but what is relevant for our current purposes can be captured in a few neat properties exhibited by the semantic space: